'This school is committed to safeguarding and promoting the wellbeing of all children, and expects our staff and volunteers to share this commitment'

 'The topic on Morley in Year 2 was really interesting, and learning about Dinosaurs in Year 3.
 We had to work out where our fossil came from!

-Alongside the introduction of the National Curriculum, we have worked with Liz Greensides from GAL Education, who has produced a development of skills for planning progression through the National Curriculum 2014.
-This is called 'The Rainbow Continuum', which outlines learning and a progression of skills in Key Stages 1 and 2 across all statutory subjects.
+Alongside the introduction of the National Curriculum, we have worked with Liz Greensides from GAL Education, who has produced a development of skills and knowledge content for planning progression through the National Curriculum 2014.
+This is called 'The Rainbow Continuum', which outlines learning and a progression of learning in Key Stages 1 and 2 across all statutory subjects.
 More information about this and a copy to view can be obtained from the school office on request.
+Social Moral Spiritual and Cultural understanding form the core of our curriculum ethos.
+Learning is embedded across all subjects and it is highlighted in our parent friendly plans, posted half termly on the year group pages within the curriculum tab.

 Our Early Years team use Jolly Phonics as an introduction to learning letters sounds.
 This then leads in to Key Stage 1 (Years 1 and 2) where we follow the 'Letters and Sounds' progression of phonics.